tbaggett/xfgloss/README.md

 Allows a color value to be specified for a Slider's right side of the track, beginning at the current thumb position.
 Possible values are either named colors or numeric color values.

+**KNOWN ISSUE:** Modifying this property has no effect on an Android device running API 21 (Lollipop).
+Android's native support for this property is broken in that API level.
+This property works as expected on Android devices running all other API levels between 16 (Jelly Bean) and 23 (Marshmallow).

 **Xaml Example:**
 ```
 <Slider Minimum="0" Maximum="100" Value="25" xfg:SliderGloss.MaxTrackTintColor="Red" />